 Top 5 Conflict Management Strategies

-When it comes to resolving workplace conflicts, there are five strategies you must employ.
+When it comes to resolving workplace conflicts, there are five conflict resolution strategies you must employ.
 Master these five important lessons, and you'll become a better and more effective leader whom people feel they can trust.

 1. Address the Conflict